Skip to content

 This quick and easy classic Pomodoro sauce is loaded with rich tomato flavor and comes together in under 45 minutes.
 You won’t believe how simple this is to prepare and just how delicious and versatile this sauce is.

 We love Italian food and eat pasta at least once a week.
-If you enjoy hearty pasta dishes as well, you must try my Spaghetti Pasta Carbonara or my Pasta alla Gricia.
+If you enjoy hearty pasta dishes, you must try my Spaghetti Pasta Carbonara or my Pasta alla Gricia.

 curled up noodles in a red sauce with fresh basil